amanda-post/React-Node-Poke-Pals/README.md

 - Has a component to add friends -- the user can use the input box to add an existing user to their friends list

+- Ability to delete friends, and message friends from the friends component

 #### A Messages Section

 - Shows the user the messages that they have sent or received

 - Has a component where the user can respond to or send a message to another user

+- User has ability to delete messages from their personal inbox

 ## How To Start The App